vizia/vizia-book/src/quickstart/final_code.md

             include_str!("resources/es/counter.ftl").to_owned(),
         );

-        // Uncomment to test with spanish locale
+        // Uncomment to test with spanish locale.
         // If system locale is already Spanish, replace "es" with "en-US".
         // cx.emit(EnvironmentEvent::SetLocale(langid!("es")));